AnitaSE-DNV/veracity-documentation/sections/vap/file-storage-as-data-source/introduction.md

 2. Update data in Data Workbench and refresh file to get new data in VAP.
 3. Upload a Power BI file in VAP.
 4. Enable a scheduled refresh on report to get fresh data.

-5. Update an old Power BI file connected to Data Fabric to connect to Data Workbench File storage.
+To update an old Power BI file connected to Data Fabric to connect to Data Workbench File storage, follow the step-by-step guide in left side navigation 'Update old PowerBI file'

 For more information about Veracity Data Workbench File storage, see its documentation [here](https://developer.veracity.com/docs/section/dataworkbench/datacatalogue).